 - Tax-deferred growth on your investments

-- Matching payment plans often provided by employer
+- Matching payment plans are often provided by the employer

 Understanding IRA (Individual Retirement Account)